pierwill/OpenChicago/guide/code.rst

 Code Blocks
 -----------

 #.
-Code should always be set off vertically from the text.
+Code should always be set off vertically from the text and in a monospaced font.
+   Colored backgrounds and code syntax highlighting can be considered optional.

      .. code:: python

+	       #!/usr/bin/env python3

 	       # like this
 	       text = "unlike like this"